jsDesigners/event-bus/README.md

         this.className = "TestClass2";
     }
     ready() {
-        EventBus.dispatch("custom_event", this, "javascript events", " are really useful");
+        eventBus.dispatch("custom_event", this, "javascript events", " are really useful");
     }
 }